Click on the link below to go to our Covid-19 information page were you will find an update of the roll-out of the Covid-19 Vaccination programme:

 Wells Health Centre, Wells City Practice, Glastonbury Surgery, Glastonbury Health Centre and Vine Partnership form the West Mendip Primary Care Network ( PCN) , who are working together as a group of GP practices to roll out the local NHS vaccination programme in Somerset.
 West Mendip PCN is a patient population of over 50,000 people.

 Currently all vaccines are being delivered from Local Vaccination Centres, for the West Mendip PCN this is at West Mendip Community Hospital, in Glastonbury.
-Somerset CCG has been very generous in allowing us to use this purpose build facility which is well-suited to deliver this vaccination programme.
+Somerset CCG has been very generous in allowing us to use this purpose built facility which is well-suited to deliver this vaccination programme.

 To date no GP practices have been able to vaccinate within their own practice unless they have been designated as the ‘local vaccination centre’ for their PCN.
 We are currently working through guidance that we hope will make this possible in the near future.